chelule/99.coDataEngineerChallenge/event_querying/EVENT_QUERYING_README.md

 - Scalable
 - Low latency queries
 - Real time data ingestion
 - Partitioning, data are stored in segments, which are partitioned by time.
+Scaling cluster up/down do not introduce downtime.

 ### Redshift
 - Full SQL support
 - Scalable
 - Reasonably fast, but slower than Druid
 - Batch data ingestion
 - Partitioning, data are partition through hashing.
-Need to re-hash when scaling cluster up/down.
+Need to re-hash when scaling cluster up/down and introduce downtime.

 In this scenario, with only considering events data and performing near real-time analysis, Druid would be the better choice.